 - Review the available MIPS measures for 2017 and begin collecting data on those measures starting January 1, 2017

 - Ensure that your file submissions will meet AQI’s 2017 XML format.
 Watch the AQI website and listservs for more information and highlights of changes.

 Need help operationalizing your data collection and submission?
 Explore the Quality Concierge or review AQI vendors.

-Please familiarize yourself with MACRA Quality Payment Program requirements.
-For regulatory questions, please contact Quality and Regulatory Affairs at email@example.com.
-For other questions, contact firstname.lastname@example.org.
+Please familiarize yourself with MACRA Quality Payment Program requirements as published on the CMS webpage as well as materials published on the ASA MACRA website.
+For regulatory questions, please contact Quality and Regulatory Affairs at firstname.lastname@example.org.
+For other questions, contact email@example.com.

 - Submission of January 2016-November 2016 Data – Jan.
 31, 2017